wolfSSL/documentation/wolfSSL/src/chapter02.md

 #### WOLFSSL_TLS13_SHA512

-Allow generation of SHA-512 digests in a handshake - no ciphersuite.
-Requires SHA-512 at this time.
+Allow generation of SHA-512 digests in handshake - no ciphersuite requires SHA-512 at this time.
+This enables calculation of a SHA2-512 hash for the handshake messages even though its not used by TLS v1.3 yet.

 #### WOLFSSL_UIP